JasonQiu1/SLogo/doc/SLOGO_APIs.md

 protected class Turtle {
   // return the unique id identifying the turtle public int getId()
-  // return turtle current position
+  // return turtle current state
-  public Point getCurrentPosition()
+  public TurtleState getState()
-  // return turtle initial position public Point getStartingPosition()
+  // return turtle initial state public TurtleState getInitialState()
-  // return turtle's history of steps public List<Step> getStepHistory()
+  // return turtle's history of steps public List<TurtleStep> getStepHistory()
   // return the step turtle is currently on in its step history
   protected int getCurrentPointInStepHistory()
    // update the step turtle is currently on in its step history